8 Root Vegetables That Are Full Of Good Carbs

 Carrots

 This list will never be complete if carrots are not on it.
-And carrots shouldn’t need any introductions; we all have eaten them.
+And carrots shouldn’t need any introductions; we have all eaten them.
 The usual orange carrots get the color from beta-carotene antioxidants, which has been linked to cancer-protective benefits.
 For better absorption of beta-carotene, it’s best to cook carrots; the absorption rate can be increased up to 6.5-fold!

 One cup of raw, sliced carrots provides: